Canada-Democratic People’s Republic of Korea Relations

 - continue dialogue toward a negotiated, political solution

 Canada also calls on North Korea to accede to the Chemical Weapons Convention and the Comprehensive Nuclear-Test-Ban Treaty.

-In 2011, the Government of Canada imposed autonomous sanctions against North Korea under the Special Economic Measures Act (SEMA).
+In 2011, the Government of Canada imposed autonomous sanctions against North Korea under the Special Economic Measures (Democratic People’s Republic of Korea) Regulations, made under the Special Economic Measures Act (SEMA).
 The SEMA sanctions include:

 - an import and export ban

 - a ban on all new investment in North Korea

 - a ban on the provision of financial services to North Korea and to persons in North Korea